labstreaminglayer/pylsl/README.md

 # Known Issues

-* On Linux one currently cannot call ``pylsl`` functions from a thread that is not the main thread.
+* At least for some versions of pylsl, on Linux one cannot call ``pylsl`` functions from a thread that is not the main thread.
+This can be due to pulling samples or chunks from an inlet, but also from accessing an inlets info XML.
-  * This note has been around for a long time and isn't actually tested/confirmed with more recent liblsl versions.
-Some users report that it indeed works.
-Please let us know what your experience is.
+  * Recent tests with mulithreading (safeguarding access with locks) suggest that this issue is solved.
+See https://github.com/labstreaminglayer/liblsl-Python/issues/29

 # Acknowledgments